Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ```

 ### Demuxing and bounded upstream coupling

+For external audio, the selected variant's `AUDIO` group chooses an `EXT-X-MEDIA`
+rendition by DEFAULT, then AUTOSELECT, then playlist order.
+Its URI feeds the audio
+track in the same executor job; video uses the variant URI.
+Missing rendition URIs
+mean embedded audio, so identical URIs still share one source.
+Quality entries retain
+their audio pairing, and the existing replacement path reopens both at the saved
+position.
+Selection is independent of the video platform.

+The local HLS implementation handles MPEG-TS, mapped MP4 and packed ADTS AAC; the
+latter reuses OxideAV's AAC header parser and maps ID3 transport timestamps to the
+same 90 kHz clock used by TS video.
+Multi-source seeks rescale the target into each
+source's clock even when both sources use stream index zero.
+Sanctuary waits for
+both barriers, holds each answered track's new frames, and uses the video landing
+as the new playback epoch.
+A fresh seek waits for decoder-confirmed audio metadata,
+including HE-AAC's actual output rate, before opening sysaudio.

+Regression tests cover rendition selection, quality pairing, independent seek clocks,
+barrier ordering, initial A/V alignment, and resampler timestamps/backpressure/EOF.
+The ignored `probe_live_youtube_external_audio_playback` test opens the previously
+tested video with muted sysaudio, plays across segment boundaries, seeks, changes
+quality and checks that both tracks advance with aligned clocks.
+These changes use
+the local dependency overrides until the corresponding OxideAV commits are published
+and the public lockfile is advanced.

 The selected HLS media playlist is opened once and feeds one active MPEG-TS
 demuxer.
 TS packets are read sequentially, while audio and video PIDs have